 Well, firstly, it’s a known fact that taller images perform better on Pinterest.

 Secondly, your Pinterest images should have intriguing, captivating descriptions.
 Make sure every Pin is optimized to perform long-term in Pinterest’s search, which is the fastest growing search engine around!

 This happens to be one of the premium features that’s baked into Social Warfare from day 1.
 And it flat-out works!

-Make sure you use Tailwind to automate the scheduling of hundreds of pins easy as pie!
+Tailwind can help automate the scheduling of hundreds of pins over an entire month or more.

 8. The Psychological Factor